Mira Jalosuo: University of Minnesota

 In her 2011–12 senior season, Jalosuo recorded a career-high 30 points, with 11 goals and 19 assists over all 41 games of the season, for a +38 rating.
 Four of her goals were game-winners, and she was named to the All-WCHA Third Team and the All-WCHA Academic Team.
-She scored a goal in each of game of the opening series against the Colgate Raiders on 28 and 29 September, and had two-point streaks during the season, recording six assists and one goal between 12 and 20 October, and five assists and one goal between 2 and 16 February.
-She scored a goal in the 5–0 shutout over the Bemidji State Beavers in the WCHA First Round on 1 March, as well as a goal in a win, also 5–0, against the Ohio State Buckeyes on 8 March in the semi-finals of the WCHA Final Face-Off.
-Jalosuo assisted Terry Kelly on the game-winning goal in their triple-overtime victory over North Dakota on 16 March in the NCAA QUarterfinals, and recorded the first goal of the National Championship game against the Boston University Terriers on 24 March.
+She scored a goal in each of game of the opening series against Colgate on 28 and 29 September, and had two-point streaks during the season, recording six assists and one goal between 12 and 20 October, and five assists and one goal between 2 and 16 February.
+She scored a goal in the 5–0 shutout over Bemidji State in the WCHA first round on 1 March, as well as a goal against Ohio State on 8 March in the WCHA semi-finals.
+Jalosuo assisted Terry Kelly on the game-winning goal in their triple-overtime victory over North Dakota on 16 March in the NCAA quarterfinals, and recorded the first goal of the National Championship game against Boston University on 24 March.
+During her four years on the team, Jalosuo scored a total of 57 points, with 19 goals and 37 assists over 152 games.

 Elite club play

 Jalouso played with SKIF Nizhny Novgorod of the Russian Women's Hockey League for the 2013–14 and 2014–15 seasons.
 She won the Russian Championship with the team in 2014.
 Her teammates from the Finnish national team, Karoliina Rantamäki and goaltenders Noora Räty and Meeri Räisänen, also played with SKIF for one or both of the seasons that Jalouso was with the team.

 In the 2015–16 season Jalouso played with Luleå HF in the Swedish Women's Hockey League (SDHL).
 She played only three regular season games with the team but managed to record two goals and five assists for seven points in that short span.
 With Luleå she played in seven playoff games and she contributed five points (3+2) to the team's Swedish Championship victory in 2016.
 Michelle Karvinen and Nora Tallus, teammates from the Finnish national team, also played with Luleå in that season.

 Jalouso returned to the Twin Cities, her college stomping grounds, to play with the Minnesota Whitecaps for the 2016–17 and 2017–18 seasons.
 The Whitecaps were independent in those seasons and played the majority of their games against women's college squads.

 The Whitecaps’ non-standard schedule allowed Jalouso to play some regular season games with Oulun Kärpät, the team she had played with in Finland prior to her collegiate career, in the 2016–17 and 2017–18 seasons.
-She also played with Kärpät in the 2017 Finnish Championship and contributed ten points (5+5) in eight games, leading to the team's Aurora Borealis Cup victory.
+She also played with Kärpät in the 2017 Finnish Championship and contributed ten points (5G, 5A) in eight games, leading to the team's Aurora Borealis Cup victory.
 Her efforts earned her the Karoliina Rantamäki Award as the most valuable player of the Naisten SM-Liiga playoffs.